hari1602/expo-next-translation-monorepo/README.md

 Monorepo example on using expo-next-translation library and share across different platform (Next.js & Expo).
 Check out the library [here](https://github.com/hari1602/expo-next-translation) for more information.

+Next.js is deployed in vercel for preview, [click here](https://expo-next-translation-monorepo.vercel.app/).
+Realized there will be no page reload.

 Packages used:

 - app